lucky20511/Software-Development-Technology/data-read-and-write.md

 * Check row cache, if enabled
 * Checks Bloom filter
 * Checks partition key cache, if enabled
 * Goes directly to the compression offset map if a partition key is found in the partition key cache, or checks the partition summary if not
   If the partition summary is checked, then the partition index is accessed

 * Locates the data on disk using the compression offset map

 * Fetches the data from the SSTable on disk

 Read request flow

 ![](https://docs.datastax.com/en/cassandra/3.0/cassandra/images/dml_caching-reads_12.png)

+### Row Cache and Key Cache in Cassandra

-Row cache and Key cache request flow
+**Row cache** and **Key cache** request flow

 ![](https://docs.datastax.com/en/cassandra/3.0/cassandra/images/ops_how-cache-works.png)

 ## Memtable